BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Dead-eye Shot** `PASSIVE`

-When benefiting from a [Heroic Shoot], this model may re-roll failed To Wound rolls when making shooting attacks.
+When benefiting from a [Heroic Shoot], this model may re-roll failed To Wound Rolls when making shooting attacks.

 </div>